 I got so many obscene phone calls at home on an unlisted telephone number that I thought the city had a real problem with obscene phone callers.
 Of course everybody down at the station had a copy of the roster of everybody's telephone numbers.
 It was like the queer deal.
 It took me a long time to figure that one out too.

 One time one of the brothers' water skiing buddies, a supervisor, cornered me and asked me what I was going to do when one of the chiefs took our guns away from us.
 I replied well I guess I will work without a gun or look for another job.
 This supervisor started screaming that I had just committed political suicide.
-He looked like banty rooster jumping up and down.
+He reminded me of a banty rooster jumping up and down.

 I keep remembering funny things to add to this.
 Some of their outside sycophants endangered one of my sons then said I must send them five hundred dollars or else.
 Else what?
 We will go down to the police station and file a complaint against you. (felony extortion) Well, I am not about to send you any money.
 They sent this crazy woman to file a complaint against me.
 The head guy in Internal Affairs Division told me they could not understand what her complaint was.
 I never told him about the extortion attempt.